 South Africa allows easy access to the other markets of sub-Saharan Africa.
 It is the economic powerhouse of the continent and considered a dynamic force in the Southern African Development Community.

-Bordering Namibia, Botswana, Zimbabwe, Mozambique, Swaziland and Lesotho, its well-developed road and rail links provide the platform and infrastructure for ground transportation deep into sub-Saharan Africa.
+Sharing borders with Namibia, Botswana, Zimbabwe, Mozambique, Swaziland and Lesotho, its well-developed road and rail links provide the platform and infrastructure for ground transportation deep into sub-Saharan Africa.

 South Africa also has the resident marketing skills and distribution channels to open up commercial ventures into the rest of Africa.